 The build script will create all the database objects, in the correct dependency order, taking the database from ‘zero’, to the required version.
 If you must create this build script by hand, instead, it is a harder task than it sounds.
 The build will fail if you don’t build the objects in the right order.
 User-defined data types, for example, need to be in place before the tables; functions and procedures can’t be created until the objects that they reference exist; tables must be built in a certain order, according to the existing references and constraints.
 Using SQL Compare will save you a lot of time.

 It the target of a comparison is a script directory containing a single build script, and the source is a build script then you can simply update the existing build script to match the source.
+See Maintaining a Database Build Script with SQL Compare for an example.

 A SQL Compare Snapshot is just a point-in-time copy of the metadata of a database.
 A snapshot cannot be modified, and so represents a stable view of the database structure, as it existed when it was created.
 The source for the new snapshot can be a database, another snapshot, a source control directory, or a simple scripts folder.